Gheri/meta-s3/README.md

-# Coding Exercise: Data Storage API (Node.js) :turtle::rocket:
+# Data Storage API for storing metadata about s3 objects (Node.js) :turtle::rocket:

 Implement a small HTTP service in Node.js to store objects